curl/everything-curl/usingcurl/connections/name.md

 redirects or if you just want to have your command line work with multiple URLs.

-`--resolve` inserts the address into curl's DNS cache, so it will effectively make curl believe that is the address it got when it resolved the name.
+`--resolve` inserts the address into curl's DNS cache, so it effectively makes curl believe that is the address it got when it resolved the name.

-When talking HTTPS, this will send SNI for the name in the URL and curl will verify the server's response to make sure it serves for the name in the URL.
+When talking HTTPS, this sends SNI for the name in the URL and curl verifies the server's response to make sure it serves for the name in the URL.

-The pattern you specify in the option needs be a host name and its corresponding port number and only if that exact pair is used in the URL will the address be substituted.
+The pattern you specify in the option needs be a host name and its corresponding port number and only if that exact pair is used in the URL is the address substituted.
 For example, if you want to replace a host name in an HTTPS URL on its default port number, you need to tell curl it is for port 443, like:

     curl --resolve example.com:443:192.168.0.1 https://example.com/